thanakorntha/sql-challenge/1-danny-diner/README.md

 **Note:** *If you want to join this challenge, please see more details about this case study on [Danny's Diner (Case Study #1)](https://8weeksqlchallenge.com/case-study-1/).*

-*You can also find my SQL queries for this case study on this [GitHub repository](https://github.com/thanakorntha/8-week-sql-challenge/tree/main/1-danny-diner/codes).*
+*You can also find my chellenge story on [Medium](https://medium.com/@thanakorn.tha/8-week-sql-challenge-dannys-diner-case-study-1-b4ff39d22139) and my SQL queries for this case study on this [GitHub repository](https://github.com/thanakorntha/8-week-sql-challenge/tree/main/1-danny-diner/codes).*

 </div>